Zeal & Ardor: Blackness in Metal

 Articles to dive into featuring lead singer Manuel Gagneux:

 "Taylor McNallie dedicates her time to seeking racial justice and collective liberation through education and hands-on work with both marginalized communities and allies alike.
 As the co-creator of Inclusive Canada, she provides education on anti-racism, white supremacy, and anti-Blackness.
-She is also a member of the Walls Down Collective which provides access to no-barrier resources and care such as Harm Reduction, free food programs and an alternative to local policing.
-Most recently, Taylor has become the new Organizer for Black Lives Matter Canada."
+She is also a member of the Walls Down Collective which provides access to no-barrier resources and care such as Harm Reduction, free food programs and an alternative to local policing."

 Pay Black people for their time, energy and labor.